GauravBhardwaj007/ContentwritingCHATBOT/README.md

 ## About

 This repository hosts live chabot and resources for the interactive chatbot.
 Chatbot is designed to provide assistance, answer questions, and engage with users in real-time.
 You can find resources in file named Resources in this repository,where data source and workplace editor can be found.
+Here the chatbot has data source as a blogging website for content writing information as knowledge base.
+If your prompt is out of that then it uses AI as a knowledge base to answer any of your queries.

 ## Live Chatbot